K-43 (Kansas highway): Route description

 K-43 begins at an intersection with K-4 at the northern city limit of Hope.
 The highway heads north for about 7 mi before turning west and entering the small community of Navarre.
 The route crosses the BNSF Railway and turns to the north, continuing through flat farmland.
 The highway crosses the railway again before entering the city of Enterprise.
-In Enterprise, K-43 turns east along 5th Street, then north onto Factory Street.
+In Enterprise, K-43 turns west along 5th Street, then north onto Factory Street.
 The highway curves northwest and crosses the BNSF Railway a third time before crossing the Smoky Hill River.
 This river crossing replaces a 160 ft truss bridge located two blocks to the west on Bridge Street, constructed in 1924, and demolished circa 1987.

 Upon crossing this bridge, K-43 leaves Enterprise.
 The route bends to the north and crosses the BNSF Railway a fourth and final time.
 Continuing north through level plains, K-43 meets a railroad operated by Union Pacific and comes to an intersection with its former northern terminus at an old alignment of US-40.
 At this intersection, the route turns to the northeast and travels through the community of Detroit before turning back to the north.
 North of here, K-43 meets its northern terminus at a diamond interchange with I-70 and US-40.

 All but 1.059 mi of K-43's alignment is maintained by the Kansas Department of Transportation (KDOT).
 The entire section within Enterprise is maintained by the city.
 The traffic numbers on the route in 2012, measured in annual average daily traffic, were relatively low compared to other state highways.
 Between 185 and 1900 vehicles traveled the highway each day, including between 30 and 95 trucks.
 The most traffic was present in the segment of the highway between Enterprise and Detroit.
 No segment of K-43 is included in the National Highway System, a system of highways considered to be important to the nation's defense, economy, and mobility.